 The files containing aerodynamic coefficients are compatible with those used by AeroDyn (http://wind.nrel.gov/designcodes/simulators/aerodyn).
 WT_Perf accepts files formatted to the existing AeroDyn v12 style or the newer, slightly modified style.
 The differences between the styles are minor.
 Please see the AeroDyn user’s guide for details on the old format of the files.

 To tell WT_Perf to assume the file is in the new format, start the first line with the string AERODYN INPUT FILE.
-The next two lines are for comments.
-The next line tells WT_Perf how many blocks of data there will be for different Reynolds numbers.
+The second and third lines are for comments.
+The fourth line tells WT_Perf how many blocks of data there will be for different Reynolds numbers.

 For each block, the first value is the Reynolds number.
+The second value is the control setting.
 The next seven lines are for AeroDyn’s dynamic-stall model and are ignored by WT_Perf, but you must include them.

 A multicolumn table follows.
 The first column is for the angle of attack in degrees.
-The values must increase monotonically.
+The angle of attack values must increase monotonically and it is recommended that the values span the range -180 to 180 degrees.
 The second and third columns are for the lift and drag coefficients.
-If UseCm is true, add a fourth column for the pitching-moment data.
-At the end of the table, add a line containing the string “EOT”.
+The fourth and fifth columns can be used for the pitching moment (Cm) and minimum pressure coefficients (Cpmin).
+If only using one of these coefficients, either Cm or Cpmin, enter the coefficient data in the fourth column.
+If using both Cm and Cpmin, enter Cm in the fourth column and Cpmin in the fifth column.
+At the end of each table, add a line containing the string “EOT”.
 The new table format allows one to use different sets of angles of attack for each table.
+At the very end of the file, after the final "EOT" add a blank line with no text on it.

 Known Bugs